alexandermishin13/tm1637-kmod/README.md

 % kldload tm1637
 ```

-After loading the module a character device "/dev/tm1637" and a sysctl-tree
+After loading the module a character device ```/dev/tm1637``` and a
-branch "dev.tm1637.0" will be created.
-Right now the display is dark and
+sysctl-tree branch "dev.tm1637.0" will be created.
+Right now the display
-empty as it contains all blanks w/out a colon.
+is dark and empty as it contains all blanks w/out a colon or decimals.

 Now the display can be easy used from PHP or Python or anything alse.

 ## Usage

-You can change by write to a kernel variable:
+For managing the display You can change following kernel variables:
-* `brightness` 0...7 digit, 0 is a darkest one.
+- `brightness` 0...7 digit, 0 is a darkest one.
 Can be set by any user;
-* `on` on ot off the display (brightness level keeps its value).
-Can be set by
+- `on` on ot off the display (brightness level keeps its value).
+Can be set
-any user.
+by any user.

 ```shell
 % sysctl dev.tm1637.0.brightness=7
 % sysctl dev.tm1637.0.on=0
 ```

-You can send an up to five characters string of digits or an up to six coded
+You can send an up to `num+1` characters string of digits, a dot or a colon
-characters string of a raw command to the display chip.
+or an up to `num+2` coded characters string of a raw command to the display
+chip.
+Here `num` is a number of display digits.

 ### String of digits